ymcgillicuddy/HR-Analytics/README.md

 This project takes an HR analytics dataset from Kaggle and...

 - explores/cleanses the data
+- preps the data for a machine learning pipeline
+- uses Histogram-Based Gradient Boosting to facilitate including categorical data in a predictive machine learning model

 (ML prediction model for attrition amongst high performers)